 How Does a Computer Based Online Assessment Work?

-One of the most common tools is a computer based assessment software in which an instructor uses a web-based assessment software to develop a test.
+One of the most common tools is a computer-based assessment software in which an instructor uses a web-based assessment software to create and share an assessment.

 Well, any feature that makes the task of assessing someone easier and accurate is considered an advantage.
 Check out some of the primary advantages listed below:

 It takes less time for teachers to prepare, distribute, and grade online tests compared to paper tests.
 Also, it is easily scalable, whether you’re assessing 20 students or 2,000.